 Educating other people is not an easy job.
 You have to show up every day and bring your best, most attentive self.
 You have to constantly be “on” for your students, and be willing to continue teaching even when they’re pushing your buttons or struggling through a lesson.
 You have to see challenges as areas for growth, and you have to be determined to help your students succeed.

-The best way to build strength is to challenge yourself, welcome the unfamiliar, and expand your limitations.
+The best way to build strength is to expand your limitations.
 That is where you’ll find true personal growth.

 Leave your comfort zone and challenge yourself